Alerts

 * All documents must be submitted in PDF or JPEG format.

-Following the completion of the work, please contact the Urban Planning Department by email to schedule an inspection appointment to verify your installation : [email protected]
+Following the delivery of the certificate of authorization for pool compliance and the completion of the work, please contact the Urban Planning Department by email to schedule an inspection appointment to verify your installation : [email protected]

 *Due to high demand, inspection delays may occur.